ZJU-Walker/memory_project/README.md

 ### 5. Extra deps used by `eval/` scripts

-These are pulled in transitively by openpi/i2rt, but if any are missing:
+Usually pulled in transitively.
+If any are missing:

 ```bash
 uv pip install imageio[pyav] scipy matplotlib tqdm einops mujoco